mazen4bs/algorithms/README.md

 of n for which the problem has a solution and design an algorithm that solves it in the minimum number of moves for those n’s.
 Design greedy algorithm to find the minimum number of moves
+# Task 6
+There are six knights on a 3 × 4 chessboard: the three white knights are at the bottom row, and the three black knights are at the top row.
+Design an iterative improvement algorithm to exchange the knights to get the position shown on the right of the figure in the minimum number of knights moves, not allowing more than one knight on a square at any time.
 # Task 7
 A computer game has a shooter and a moving target.
 The shooter can hit any of n > 1 hiding spot located along a straight line in which the target can hide.
 The shooter can never see the target; all he knows is that the target moves